alexander-irbis/awesome-bookmarks/README.md

 * [Red Book](http://www.opengl-redbook.com/) - The OpenGL® Programming Guide
 * [The Book of Shaders](https://thebookofshaders.com/) - This is a gentle step-by-step guide through the abstract and complex universe of Fragment Shaders.

+## Tutorials

+* [gfx-rs Programming Tutorial](https://github.com/Luke-Diamond/gfx-rs-tutorial/) - The much-needed tutorial for the gfx-rs graphical abstraction for Rust

 ## Series of articles, courses

 * [ctjhoa/rust-learning](https://github.com/ctjhoa/rust-learning) -  A bunch of links to blog posts, articles, videos, etc for learning Rust